 The Non-Executive Directors are scheduled to meet regularly, and as warranted, in the absence of key management personnel to discuss concerns or matters such as the effectiveness of Management.
-The Non-Executive Directors meet at least once annually without the presence of Management.
+The Non-Executive Directors had met at least once in FY2017 without the presence of Management.

-None of the Independent Directors have served on the Board for a period exceeding nine years since the date of his first appointment.
+None of the Directors have served on the Board for a period exceeding nine years since the date of his first appointment.